coolFridge9/coolFridge9.github.io/_posts/2018-8-7-subnets.md

 ---

 ### public subnets
-- Contains a private IP address and can contain a public.
-The public IP address can be accessed by a user outside the VPC and the private IP can be used to access resourses in the private subnet.
+- Contains resourses which have a private IP address and can have a public IP address.
+The public IP address can be accessed by a user outside the VPC and the private IP can be used to access private resourses in the VPC.

 ### private subnets

 - only contains a private IP address and can only be accessed by the internal network.(In the VPC)

-### IP Ranges reserved for privte networks
+### IP Ranges reserved for private networks

-____Start___|End     |Number of addresses :---:|:---:|:---:
+____Start____|End     |Number of addresses :---:|:---:|:---:
 10.0.0.0	|10.255.255.255	|16777216
 | |